personium/legacy-api-references/api/en/291_Cell_Change_Property.md

 |set|DAV:|set property|No|<!
 ELEMENT set (prop *)>||
 |remove|DAV:|remove property|No|<!
 ELEMENT set (prop *)>||
 |prop|DAV:|property value|No|<!
 ELEMENT prop ANY>|Set or Delete using the XML tag specified as ANY as a key|
-\* "p:relayhtmlurl" and "p:authorizationhtmlurl" are reserved in the system.
+\* "p:relayhtmlurl" and "p:authorizationhtmlurl" and "p:authorizationpasswordchangehtmlurl" are reserved in the system.
 For details, see [Get Cell Root](./200_Cell_Root.md) and [OAuth2.0 Authorization Endpoint](./292_OAuth2_Authorization_Endpoint.md).

 ### Request Sample